 Novae & Supernovae

-In this section you'll find images of some of the most energetic events that occur in the universe, At any one time there are often many Supernovae within reach of amateur telescopes and many are discovered by amateurs.
+In this section you'll find images of some of the most energetic events that occur in the universe, At any one time there are often countless Supernovae within reach of amateur telescopes and many are indeed discovered by amateurs.
 Below you'll find images of such events both past and present.
-All dates can be found in the file names themselves and on the images.
+All dates and identifying information can be found in the file names and on the images.

 Spiral galaxy NGC 3367 with supernova SN2022ewj